tecz/grid_game/README.md

 ## Usage

 ### Create game
-To create a new game, send a POST request to http://localhost:8000/games
+To create a new game, send a POST request to the endpoint at http://localhost:8000/games.

+The return value is the ID of the newly created game.

 ### Retrieve game
-To retrieve a game, send a GET request to http://localhost:8000/games/{id}.
+To retrieve a game, send a GET request to http://localhost:8000/games/{id}, where {id} is the value of the game you are looking up.

 The response will include the player's current position, health, remaining moves, the layout of the board, and the start and end positions for that game.

 ### Make moves